yookyung1310/BPR_toolbox/README.md

 The BPR correction toolbox can be applied any pupil data if the data is preprocessed.
 The rest preprocessing codes here was written for pupil data from Eyelink, but you would be able to apply the preprocessing codes as well if you change the code slightly.

 Please run BPRtoolbox_tutorial.m at BPRtoolbox_tutorial folder.
 It will show how BPR works with 2 example subjects data from the fixation task (Yoo et al. 2021, In revision).
+Also, please read BPR toolbox tutorial keynote.key or BPR toolbox tutorial keynote.pdf to appreciate the preprocessing and correction result with simple descriptions.

 Please read Yoo et al. 2021 (in revision, I will notate it as soon as it is published) to indetify what's going on in pupillometry when a subject blinks.
 Also, it will introduce a model and algorithm for correction, and validate it.